-If your child specifically asked for no contact, your gifts are seen not as peace offerings or expressions of love, but as intrusions, boundary violations, and even proof of narcissism on your part!
+If your child specifically asked for no contact, your gifts may unfortunately not be seen not as peace offerings or expressions of love, but as intrusions, boundary violations, and even proof of narcissism on your part!

 Contact is contact, regardless of the form it takes.
-Your child doesn’t distinguish between gifts and other forms of communication.
-If they hear from you at all after they ask for no contact, they won’t feel seen, heard, cared for, or respected.
+Your child doesn’t necessarily distinguish between gifts and other forms of communication.
+If they hear from you at all after they ask for no contact, they may not feel seen, heard, cared for, or respected.

-In other words, your gifts could very well create an atmosphere that will ruin your chances of reconciliation any time soon.
+In other words, your gifts could very well create an atmosphere that negatively affects your chances of reconciliation any time soon.

-Gifts and cards that don’t reference the challenges present in the relationship can be seen as efforts on your part to sweep problems under the rug.
+Gifts and cards that don’t reference the challenges present in the relationship could be seen as efforts on your part to sweep problems under the rug.

-What’s required for relationship repair is effective communication.
+What’s required in general for relationship repair is effective communication.
 Since your child is not up for that right now (hence the silence), it falls entirely to you.

-The only gift that’s truly appropriate is the gift of your effort to understand, accept and validate your child’s point of view… even if all they want is some time apart to continue growing up.
+The only truly meaningful gift, perhaps, would be the gift of your effort to understand, accept and validate your child’s point of view… even if all they want is some time apart to continue with their personal healing and growth.